-By Madhav Chandavarkar, Anirudh Kanisetti, Ajay Patri, and Shambhavi Naik
+By Madhav Chandavarkar, Anirudh Kanisetti, Shambhavi Naik, and Ajay Patri

 Gene editing offers many benefits.
 They range from basic research that can enhance the scientific understanding of gene functions to practical applications like improved healthcare and agricultural production.
 At the same time, like other developing technologies, gene editing is not without its limitations and problems.